 In 1984, John Keller published his now seminal work on motivational and learning called the ARCS Model of Motivational Design.
 He posited that there are four critical factors that translate as motivation to learn.

 There are two realities concerning the attention factor of learning motivation.
-First, the learner’s attention must be gained.
+First, attention must be gained.
 Incentives and rewards are often the force behind this factor, and the learner sees the value of taking part in what is being presented.
 The key, however, is not that the attention of the learner has been captured but that the motivation to learn keeps the attention of the learner so that he or she completes the process of learning all the way to the point of success.
 This ultimately means that what is promised must be delivered.

 In a world where electronic media is the highest quilt ever known to man and in an age where we have more computing power in our cellular phones than was on the Apollo 13 missions, we must not pretend that the learners in an electronic environment are expecting anything less that excellence in our design and delivery of information.
 The 21st Century learner demands activities that speak to perception and inquiry and must have enough variability that it remains compelling.
-Without these things, the bounce rate of a learner (the rate of incompletion) will be increased.
+Without these things, the dropout rates will increase.

 - What can you do to grab learner's attention?
 Get inspired: Create Your eLearning Course to Grab Your Learner's Attention Faster

 - Which strategies can you use to keep their attention?
 Read more here: 10 Things That Learners Pay Attention To (And How to Use Them in eLearning)

 How many times have we thought to ourselves, “When will we ever use this information?”
 The greatest offense to any worker is when the course material is irrelevant to his or her job role or professional goals.